pp4rs/2024-uzh-installation-guide/docs/textEditor.md

 snap install code --classic
 ```

-Once it has been installed, verify your install by following the instructions [below](#verify-install).
+Once it has been installed, verify your install by following the instructions [below](#verifying-your-install).

 ## Installing VS Code on Windows

-Go to the VS Code [download page](https://code.visualstudio.com/download), and download the User Installer for Windows.
+Go to the VS Code [download page](https://code.visualstudio.com/download), and download the Installer for Windows.

 * Once downloaded double click to install.
 * Accept any default options.